rdkcmf/rdk-aamp/README.txt

 fragment-cache-length=<X>  aamp fragment cache length (defaults to 3 fragments) iframe-default-bitrate=<X> specify bitrate threshold for selection of iframe track in non-4K assets( less than or equal to X ).
 Disabled in default configuration. iframe-default-bitrate-4k=<X> specify bitrate threshold for selection of iframe track in 4K assets( less than or equal to X ).
-Disabled in default configuration.
+Disabled in default configuration. mpd-harvest-limit=<X> Specify how many DASH DAI MPDs to save.
+Disabled in default configuration

 CLI-specific commands:
 <enter>		dump currently available profiles